• home

 System Requirements:

-ArcGIS Desktop and Pro only works on Windows Operating Systems
+ArcGIS Pro only works on Windows Operating Systems

 ESRI's recommended hardware and system requirements are available here: